mattisdada/cdk-offline/README.md

 ## How it works

 - Create a web server (using `hono` here) as the main way routing works for your application
   - What about non-http events?
-They should still be added into the `http-handler.mts` but only in the `isLocal` branch and is just useful for simulating an event.
+They should still be added into the `app.mts` but only in the `isLocal` branch and is just useful for simulating an event.
 If you don't want that functionality, just treat them like normal and do not include them in the http handler
 - Create an `offline.ts`, this has a small script to facilitate: